-Do school health services have adequate, certified/licensed personnel and support staff to deliver appropriate health services to students?

-In what ways do school health services include preventative health services and direct intervention services to students?

-How do school health services use an appropriate referral process to meet the needs of students in a timely manner?

-In what ways are school health services informed by ongoing student health assessments?

-In what ways are school health services informed by best practices of cultural competency and responsiveness?

-How do health services personnel engage in program evaluation or collect feedback to improve services?
+- Do school health services have adequate, certified/licensed personnel and support staff to deliver appropriate health services to students? - In what ways do school health services include preventative health services and direct intervention services to students? - How do school health services use an appropriate referral process to meet the needs of students in a timely manner? - In what ways are school health services informed by ongoing student health assessments? - In what ways are school health services informed by best practices of cultural competency and responsiveness? - How do health services personnel engage in program evaluation or collect feedback to improve services? - In what other ways does the school align to this Principle?

-a list of certified/licensed health services personnel and brief descriptions of roles and responsibilities of each position a description of ongoing, preventative, and direct intervention strategies provided by school health services the health services referral process and how it is accessed plans for and data from ongoing student health assessments a list of agencies that students may be referred to for additional services feedback from students and parents regarding school health services including program evaluation or survey data other examples/evidence that demonstrate the school's alignment to this Principle
+a list of certified/licensed health services personnel and brief descriptions of roles and responsibilities of each position a description of ongoing, preventative, and direct intervention strategies provided by school health services the health services referral process and how it is accessed plans for and data from ongoing student health assessments a list of agencies that students may be referred to for additional services feedback from students and parents regarding school health services including program evaluation or survey data